fceja/video_feed_websocket/README.md

 # Description
-A Go server captures webcam feed and serves it through a WebSocket endpoint.<br/>
+A Go server that captures video feed (webcam) and serves it through a WebSocket endpoint.<br>
 The front-end, built with React and TypeScript, connects to this endpoint and displays the live video feed in the browser.

 ## Tools & Technologies